katerinaZL/git-papers/journal.md

 By: Katerina

 Introduction: This is the introduction to my amazing new paper.
-Based on results from Smith 2009.
+Based on results from Smith 2009, and Gorgonola et al. 2013.